 Proper Ventilation Guidelines

 Today's building ventilation systems are complex.
 Occasionally, expectations of the system go beyond the limits of its design capability.
-The system may malfunction and need repair; lack of understanding of some of the basic system functions leads to unintentional misuse of the system.
+The system may malfunction and need repair.
+A lack of understanding of some of the basic system functions leads to unintentional misuse of the system.
 Any of these problems may result in an environment that does not meet the comfort requirements of its occupants making the workplace temperature too warm or too cool.
 Because an individual's comfort is determined by temperature, humidity and air movement, the following items can be checked to help locate the problem:

 - Check to see if vents are open.